 Loop

-Loop is a DNS software distribution consisting of a resolver, an authoritative nameserver, and various DNS and DNSSEC utilities.
+Loop is a DNS software suite consisting of a resolver, an authoritative nameserver, and various DNS and DNSSEC utilities.

 Contents